0001-01-01

 • Overwrite the stored canary value from libc

-• Brute forcing > Not feasible as it is 8 bytes and program crashes
+• Brute forcing > Not feasible as canary is 8 bytes and program will crash and not restart most of the time.

 • Threads do not share stack although they share some memory as they are inside the same process.
 TLS is stored at the start of the stack so we can override the canary value and the stored canary from TLS.

-Guard pages -> Between each thread stack so you can’t attack one thread from another.
+• Guard pages -> Memory pages between each thread stack so you can’t attack one thread from another.